 Saigon Diamond is known for its generous bowls of noodles with beef or chicken broth.
 We are big fans of their soul soothing pho with rare beef.

 Detroit Pho & Crab (Warren)

 If you like seafood with your noodles, look no further than Detroit Pho & Crab.
 Order your pho with luscious lobster tail, crab legs, or shrimp.

 Noodle Topia (Madison Heights)

 Noodle Topia of Madison Heights serves a small, yet flavorful, menu of ramen noodles and side dishes.
 The beef noodle soup warmed our souls and guaranteed a return visit.
 We’re not saying that it helps with a hangover, but it just may cure what ails you.

 Pho Lucky (Multiple Locations)

-The name says it all.
 For belly-warming bowls of pho, you can’t go wrong at any of metro Detroit’s Pho Lucky restaurants.
 Since 2012, the owners of Pho Lucky have built a loyal pho-llowing by staying true to the flavors and techniques of Vietnamese cuisine.
 If you’re pho-kin’ crazy, attempt to tackle their noodle eating challenge.